 Operation Encompass operates in all police forces across England.
-It helps police and schools work together to provide emotional and practical help to children.
-The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the key adult (usually the designated safeguarding lead) in school before the child or children arrive at school the following day, enabling immediate support to be put in place, according to the child's needs.
-Operation Encompass does not replace statutory safeguarding procedures.
+It helps police and schools work together to provide emotional and practical help to children although does not replace statutory procedures.
+The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the key adult (usually the designated safeguarding lead) in school before the child or children arrive at school the following day,enabling immediate support to be put in place, according to the child's needs.
 Where appropriate, the police and/or schools should make a referral to children's social care if they are concerned about a child's welfare.
 Further information on Operation Encompass is available here.